Master of Public Administration (Enhanced)

 - The interaction of law and science, with a focus on the precautionary principle

-- International law trends, including trade and environment and climate change governance.
+- International environmental law, including biodiversity protection, world heritage and climate change governance.

 Human Rights of Groups